DataDog/documentation/content/en/tests/setup/python.md

 ##### Test session

-A test session represents a project's test execution, typically corresponding to the execution of a test command by a user or by a CI script.
+A test session represents a project's test execution, typically corresponding to the execution of a test command.
 Only one session can be discovered, started, and finished in the execution of Test Visibility program.

 Call `ddtrace.ext.test_visibility.api.TestSession.discover()` to discover the session, passing the test command, a given framework name, and version.